The HyperText Transfer Protocol (HTTP)

 Even if the specification requires the method (and the body) not to be altered when the redirection is performed, not all user-agents conform here - you can still find this type of bugged software out there.
 It is therefore recommended to set the

 Temporary Redirect instead, as the method change is explicitly prohibited in that case.

 In the cases where you want the method used to be changed to

-See Also instead.
-This is useful when you want to give an answer to a
+See Other instead.
+This is useful when you want to give a response to a

-PUT method that is not the uploaded resource, but a confirmation message (like "You successfully uploaded XYZ").
+PUT method that is not the uploaded resource but a confirmation message such as: 'you successfully uploaded XYZ'.

 |RFC 7231, section 6.4.3: 302 Found||Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content|